graphery/graphane-doc/src/guide/data/reactivity.md

 data binding between the application's data and the visualization.
 It ensures that when the data changes, the corresponding parts of the UI are automatically updated to reflect those changes.

-When a `g-template` component is created, Graphane automatically identifies all the data properties accessed.
+When a `g-composer` component is created, Graphane automatically identifies all the data properties accessed.
 It then establishes a dependency relationship between the component and those data properties.